TRACY HOSTMYER (she/her/hers)

 Roust don’t just accept difference — we celebrate it, we support it, and we thrive on it for the benefit of our employees, our productions, and the wider artistic community.
 Roust embraces affirmative action and is proud to provide an equal opportunity work environment.

 Roust does not discriminate on the basis of race, religion, color, sex, gender identity, sexual orientation, age, non-disqualifying physical or mental disability, national origin, veteran status or any other basis covered by appropriate law.
-All employment is decided on the basis of qualifications, merit, and business need (we call them productions).
+All employment is decided on the basis of qualifications, merit, and production needs.